Finding a Top Financial Advisor Firm in La Jolla, California

 How We Found the Top Financial Advisor Firms in La Jolla, California

-The minimum account size at the advisory is $100,000.
-Fees for investment management are based on a percentage of assets under management.
-Financial planning services are offered for fixed or hourly rates.
-Some advisors at the firm may earn commissions for the sale of securities, which is a conflict of interest.
-When acting as an advisor, though, they must put the client’s needs first.
+Fees for asset management are charged based on a percentage of assets under management.
+Financial planning services are also included in that fee.
+Some of the advisors at this firm are also insurance agents, so they may earn commissions for selling insurance products to clients.
+This is a potential conflict of interest, but when acting as an advisor, the firm must abide by its fiduciary duty.

 Callan Capital, LLC

-Callan Capital is an advisor managing more than $825 million.
-There are four advisors on staff at Callan, including two certified financial planners (CFPs), two certified private wealth advisors (CPWAs) and one certified investment management analyst (CIMA).
+Callan Capital is a financial advisor firm in northern La Jolla.
+The on-staff advisors at this firm have a few certifications, including two certified financial planners (CFPs), two certified private wealth advisors (CPWAs) and one certified investment management analyst (CIMA).

 Callan Capital Background

-Callan was founded in 2007.
+Callan Capital was founded in 2007.
 Trevor Callan owns 60% of the firm, while Tim Callan owns 26% and Ryan Callan owns 14%.
-The firm has a second office in Texas.
+All three principal owners are managing partners at the firm.
+The firm has a second office in Austin, Texas.

 The firm’s services include asset management, financial planning, tax analysis, cash flow analysis, philanthropic planning, budgeting, retirement planning and estate planning.